emmt/LazyAlgebra.jl/docs/src/introduction.md

 ### General operators

-An `Operator` extend the notion of *matrix* and can be any linear function between two variables spaces.
+An `Operator` extends the notion of *matrix* and can be any linear function between two variables spaces.
 Using Householder-like notation (that is upper-case Latin letters denote *operators*, lower-case Latin letters denote *variables*, and Greek letters denote *scalars*), then: